MarufZak/study-logs/linux-command-line/README.md

 There are 2 types of package managers:

 1. High level - `apt-get`, which includes dependency resolution (installing any other necessary dependency not installed in the system).
 2. Low level `dpkg`, doesn't have dependency resolution.
-If it doesn't find dependency installed in system, it exits with error.
+If it doesn't find dependency installed in system, it outputs errors or warnings.

 When using `apt-get`, we need to constantly run `apt-get update`, because the repository index is saved locally.
 If this local cache is stale, we might install some outdated package version, or get not found errors.
 So we need to constantly update the local index cache.